top of page

 Spanish Horses

 Before we left Spain, our oldest daughter, who was in dressage training at the time, searched all over Andalucia with me for quality brood mares in a certain age-range that could pass USDA screenings.
 It was a ton of effort in a compressed time.
 I had help from a few different friends and breeder connections in Andalucia in our search for breeding stock.
 I was able to meet breeders, visit sires and dams, and then take them through the inspection and revision process before sending them to Barcelona for quarantine.
-Their trip to the US was not smooth, but our two mares and stallion made it here in the summer of 2021.
-Pictured at right is FAROLERA DE VARA.
+Over two months later, they were home.

 IMG-20210715-WA0007_edited.jpg